fcortesbio/java-learning/01 - Introduction to Software Development/Module 1 - Getting Started with Java.md

 Software development has several areas of expertise.
 The three main paths for web and application development are **frontend**, **backend**, and **full-stack**.

-### Frontend Development
+### **Frontend Development**

 This specialization focuses on the **visual part** of an application—everything the user sees and interacts with.
-It’s all about creating a beautiful and intuitive user experience (UX).
+It's all about creating a beautiful and intuitive user experience (UX).

 **Key Responsibilities:**

-- Building **user interfaces (UI)** with languages like HTML, CSS, and JavaScript.
+- Building **user interfaces (UI)** with languages like HTML, CSS, and JavaScript
-- Ensuring the application works well across different browsers and devices (**responsive design**).
+- Ensuring the application works well across different browsers and devices (**responsive design**)
-- Optimizing the application for speed and performance.
+- Optimizing the application for speed and performance
-- Collaborating closely with designers to bring their vision to life.
+- Collaborating closely with designers to bring their vision to life

-### Backend Development
+### **Backend Development**

 This is the **"engine room"** of an application.
-The backend handles everything that happens behind the scenes, like data storage, security, and the core logic that makes the application work. ⚙️
+The backend handles everything that happens behind the scenes, like data storage, security, and the core logic that makes the application work.

 **Key Responsibilities:**

-- Writing **server-side code** to process requests and perform tasks.
+- Writing **server-side code** to process requests and perform tasks
-- Managing **databases** to store and retrieve information.
+- Managing **databases** to store and retrieve information
-- Building **APIs** (Application Programming Interfaces) so the frontend and backend can communicate.
+- Building **APIs** (Application Programming Interfaces) so the frontend and backend can communicate
-- Implementing security measures to protect data.
+- Implementing security measures to protect data
-- Ensuring the system is **scalable** to handle growth and more users.
+- Ensuring the system is **scalable** to handle growth and more users

-### Full-Stack Development
+### **Full-Stack Development**

 This is the **"best of both worlds."** A full-stack developer is a versatile professional who is comfortable working on both the frontend and the backend of an application.
-They are like a Swiss army knife of development. 🛠️
+They are like a Swiss army knife of development.

 **Key Responsibilities:**

-- Handling **end-to-end development**, from the user interface to the database.
+- Handling **end-to-end development**, from the user interface to the database
-- Being proficient in both frontend and backend technologies.
+- Being proficient in both frontend and backend technologies
-- Solving complex problems that span the entire application.
+- Solving complex problems that span the entire application
-- Engaging in **continuous learning** to stay current with trends in both fields.
+- Engaging in **continuous learning** to stay current with trends in both fields

 ---